 - Solihull saw a 15% reduction in greenhouse gas emissions in 2020 compared with the previous year.
 However, this figure must be viewed with caution as it was heavily affected by the COVID pandemic which caused a sharp reduction in greenhouse gas emissions.

 - This enormous reduction in greenhouse gas emissions meant that Solihull dipped below both the national and regional average for emissions per person with 5.2kg CO2 per person compared with 5.6 nationally.

 - The Council’s own emissions have halved since 2017/2018, demonstrating the Council’s commitment to seriously reducing emissions it has a degree of control over.

-- The Council installed 50 new electric vehicle charge points and 5% of vehicles licenced in Solihull were Ultra Low Emissions Vehicles as a percentage of the total.
+- The Council installed 50 new electric vehicle charge points and 5% of vehicles with a licence in Solihull were Ultra Low Emissions Vehicles as a percentage of the total.
 This compares with 2% nationally.

 - 51,000 trees planted in the first two years of the Planting our Future programme.